Ügyek

 Ügyek (second half of the 8th century – first half of the 9th century), also known as Ugek or Ugec (also styled Vgec), was – according to the chronicler Anonymus (or "Master P.") – the father of Álmos, the first Grand Prince of the Hungarians.
-However, according to a conflicting source, Simon of Kéza (writing about five to eight decades later), Előd was the father of Álmos, while the chronicler referred to Ügyek as Álmos' grandfather.
+However, according to a conflicting source, Simon of Kéza (writing about five to eight decades later), Előd was the father of Álmos, while the chronicler referred to Ügyek as Álmos's grandfather.
 He is the earliest known ancestor of the Árpád dynasty.
 He was said to be a Scythian, i.e. to be from Dentumoger, the homeland of the Magyars, which the chroniclers identify with Scythia, and use to refer both to the land and its inhabitants.

 Life

 Ügyek was born in the last third of the 8th century.
-Anonymus writes that Ügyek married Emese, a daughter of "Prince Eunedubelian" in 819.
+Anonymus writes that Ügyek married Emese, a daughter of "Prince Eunedubelianus" in 819.
 She had seen a divine dream of a Turul bird before Álmos's birth in c.
 820, according to the chronicles.
 The Turul's role is interpreted as guardian spirit, who protects the baby from harm until he grows up.
 It is supported by the chronicles, according to whom the Turul appears to the already pregnant woman.

 Historian Gyula Kristó said Ügyek's name may have been the chronicler' invention, since it derives from the ancient Hungarian ügy ("saint, holy") word.